What is Social Prescribing?

 - Enables patients to access a range of social interventions to complement clinical care

-- Middlesbrough Voluntary Development Agency (MVDA) has been leading discussions with key partners around the potential to develop a local social prescribing service
+- MVDA led discussions with key partners around the potential to develop a local social prescribing service in 2014.

-- Options appraisal and business case produced and considered by the three main commissioning bodies
+- An options appraisal and business case were produced and considered by the three main commissioning bodies:

 - Middlesbrough Council